 The BIG EAST has continued its basketball success in the 21st century.
-In 2003-04, Connecticut became the first school in NCAA history to win the men's and women's NCAA titles in the same season.
-In 2002-03, the BIG EAST became the first conference in NCAA history to win the men's and women's titles in the same year when the Syracuse men and the Connecticut women took home the NCAA crowns.
-In men's basketball, BIG EAST squads have won three of the past nine NCAA championships.
-BIG EAST women's teams have taken five of the past eight NCAA titles.
+Connecticut became the first school in NCAA history to win the men's and women's NCAA titles in the same season (in 2003-04).
+With the Syracuse men and the UConn grabbing NCAA crowns the previous year, the BIG EAST became the first conference in NCAA history to win the men's and women's titles in consecutive seasons.
+In fact, the BIG EAST has won five of the past seven women's basketball crowns and three of the past eight men's titles.

-Proactive movement has been a signature strategy for the conference that was born in 1979.
-The BIG EAST continually turns challenges into opportunities to become stronger.

-In the spring of 2001, the BIG EAST added women's lacrosse and rowing to its growing list of sports.
-The first women's golf championship was held in the spring of 2003.
+Moving proactively has been a consistent strategy for the conference, as the BIG EAST continually has turned challenges into opportunities to become stronger.
+The BIG EAST added women's lacrosse and rowing to its growing list of sports in the spring of 2001 while the inaugural women's golf championship was held in the spring of 2003.

-The BIG EAST became a reality on May 31, 1979, following a meeting of athletics directors from Providence, St. John's, Georgetown and Syracuse.
+The BIG EAST became a reality on May 31, 1979, following a meeting of athletic directors from Providence, St. John's, Georgetown and Syracuse.
 Seton Hall, Connecticut and Boston College completed the original seven-school alliance.

-While the membership has both increased and changed, the focus of the BIG EAST has not wavered.
-The conference reflects a tradition of broad-based programs, led by administrators and coaches who place a constant emphasis on academic integrity.
-Its studentathletes own significantly high graduation rates and their record of scholastic achievement notably shows a balance between intercollegiate athletics and academics
+While the membership has increased and changed, the focus of the BIG EAST has not wavered.
+The conference reflects a tradition of broadbased programs, led by administrators and coaches who place a constant emphasis on academic integrity.
+The BIG EAST Conference has enjoyed a leadership role nationally.
+Its student-athletes own significantly high graduation rates and their record of scholastic achievement notably shows a balance between intercollegiate athletics and academics.